openstack-archive/tripleo-docs/deploy-guide/source/features/ceph_config.rst

 :doc:`ceph_external` documentation.

 Prior to Pike, TripleO deployed Ceph with `puppet-ceph`_.
-With the Pike release it is possible to use TripleO to deploy Ceph with either `ceph-ansible`_ or puppet-ceph, though puppet-ceph is deprecated.
-To deploy Ceph in containers use `ceph-ansible`, for which only a containerized Ceph deployment is possible.
-It is not possible to deploy a containerized Ceph with `puppet-ceph`.
+With the Pike release it became possible to use TripleO to deploy Ceph with `ceph-ansible`_ and puppet-ceph became deprecated.

-TripleO Wallaby can deploy Ceph Pacific with ceph-ansible though Wallaby is the last planned release with ceph-ansible integration.
+TripleO Wallaby can deploy Ceph Pacific with ceph-ansible though Wallaby is the last release with ceph-ansible integration.
-Wallaby is also able to deploy a full Ceph RBD cluster using cephadm in place of ceph-ansible as described in :doc:`cephadm`.
-TripleO's cephadm integration does not yet support deploying Ceph services like RGW, MDS, and Dashboard.
+Wallaby is also able to deploy a full Ceph cluster, with RBD, RGW, MDS, and Dashboard, using cephadm in place of ceph-ansible as described in :doc:`cephadm`.
+The preferred way to deploy Ceph with TripleO, in Wallaby and newer, is before the overcloud as described in :doc:`deployed_ceph`.

 To deploy with Ceph include either of the appropriate environment files.
 For puppet-ceph use "environments/puppet-ceph.yaml"